Changes to Austin's land code could make it easier to build, expand child care facilities

-City leaders have found the biggest hurdle when opening a child care center is the city's regulations and fees, so they could change the city's land definition code to make it easier for people to open and expand child care centers.
+City leaders have found the biggest hurdle when opening a child care center is the City's regulations and fees, so they could change the land definition code to make it easier for people to open and expand child care centers.

-On Tuesday night, the planning commission signed off some changes to send to the city council.
+On Tuesday night, the City's planning commission signed off some changes to send to the city council.

 One of the changes involves increasing the number of kids allowed to be enrolled at each facility.
 Another would change how some facilities are categorized.
 Under the current land use definition, child care centers are considered "day care services."